J. McCourty ruled out, while most ill Pats are OK

 FOXBOROUGH, Mass. -- After an illness swept through the New England Patriots' locker room this week, resulting in 10 players landing on the injury report due to flu-like symptoms, things seem to be trending in the right direction for the team heading into Sunday night's road game against the Houston Texans.

 But the Patriots did rule out starting cornerback Jason McCourty (groin) for the second week in a row, which likely means second-year corner J.C.
 Jackson will start in his place.
-Backup defensive tackle Byron Cowart was also downgraded to out due to a head injury.
+Backup defensive tackle Byron Cowart was also downgraded to out because of a head injury.

 Elsewhere on the Patriots' injury front, Mohamed Sanu (ankle) and Phillip Dorsett (concussion) are making the trip to Houston after missing last Sunday's win.
 That means there is a chance for a fully active WR depth chart Sunday night.